-If your makeup dissolves within a few hours, it is time for you to switch to the Tarte primer for acne-prone skin.
+If your makeup moves or seems to fade within a few hours, it is time for you to switch to the Tarte makeup primer for acne-prone skin.
 Designed with optical matte-blur technology, this Tarte waterproof face primer creates a perfect matte-finish canvas for your makeup.
-It contains safflower seed oil, avocado, grape seed oil, rosemary leaf extract, and several fruit extracts that nutrify the skin while resulting in an even tone over time.
-The mattifying primer for acne-prone skin controls shine and filters out the pores, fine lines, and other imperfections.
-Apply it before your foundation and stay fret-free as it delivers a lasting impact of 12 hours.
+It contains safflower seed oil, avocado, grape seed oil, rosemary leaf extract, and several fruit extracts that nutrify the skin while resulting in an even tone over time and making it visibly smoother.
+The mattifying primer for acne-prone skin controls shine and filters out the pores, fine lines, and other imperfections for a healthy glow.
+Apply it before your foundation and stay fret-free as it holds makeup and delivers a lasting impact of 12 hours.

 - Hides acne scars